QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

  4. Start your vaultVM and unlock your KeePassXC database.

-5. Try fetching your identities on the Client SSH VM.
+5. Try fetching your identities on the SSH Client VM.

     ```shell_prompt
-    [user@server-connector ~]$ ssh-add -L
+    [user@ssh-client ~]$ ssh-add -L
     ```

 6. Allow operation execution